Liberty Arsenal: American Civil War

 After states began seceding from the Union, the Missouri Constitutional Convention of 1861 voted, 98–1, on March 21, 1861, to stay in the Union but not to supply men or money to either side.
 On April 12, 1861, the Civil War officially began with the firing on Fort Sumter.

 Ardent secessionists in western Missouri again eyed the Liberty Arsenal.
 A large company of Clay County militia led by Colonel Henry Lewis Routt and a Jackson County militia company captained by John H. McMurray of Independence, about 200 men in all, forced their way into the arsenal on April 20, 1861.
 The depot's caretaker, Major Nathaniel Grant, with only two employees, could do nothing but protest the forcible takeover.
 The event has sometimes been called the "Missouri Fort Sumter."
-This left the St. Louis Arsenal as the only other Federal military arsenal in the entire state.
+This was the first armed action against the Federal Government in Missouri and was one of the earliest actions of the Civil War west of the Mississippi River.
+The raid left the St. Louis Arsenal as the only other Federal military arsenal in the entire state.

 The Southern sympathizers captured three six-pounder brass cannons and carriages; 12 unmounted six-pounder iron guns; one three-pounder iron gun; two battery wagons; five caissons; two forges, artillery equipment and several hundred rounds of artillery ammunition (mostly solid shot and canister.)
 They also took 1,180 percussion muskets, 243 percussion rifles, 121 rifle carbines, 923 percussion pistols, 419 cavalry sabers, 39 cavalry swords, 20 cavalry and artillery musketoons, 400,000 cartridges, 1,000 pounds of cannon powder, 9,900 pounds of musket powder, and 1,800 pounds of rifle powder.
 While substantial, this pales compared to the 37,000 muskets and rifles believed to have been kept at St. Louis.